Hermann Langbein: Post war

-Initially, Langbein was a full-time work at the KPÖ and a member of the Party Central Committee.
+Initially, Langbein was a full-time employee of KPÖ and a member of the Party Central Committee.
 He was involved in the construction of party schools and published his 1947 written-down camp experiences from Auschwitz and other camps under the title The Fittest in 1949 from his own publishing house.
-In the early 1950s Langbein failed to be re-elected to the Central Committee.
 After conflicts with the party, Langbein moved to Budapest, where he edited German-language radio broadcasts in Hungarian broadcasting.
 He returned to Austria in 1954 with his wife and daughter.

 Langbein was co-founder of the International Auschwitz Committee (IAC) in 1954, and became its first secretary general.
-From 1955 to the early 1960s Langbein was secretary of the Austrian Camp Community Auschwitz.
+From 1955 to 1960 Langbein was secretary of the Austrian Camp Community Auschwitz.
 In these functions, Langbein brought the concentration camp crimes to public notice and fought for compensation for former concentration camp victims.

-He was excluded from KPÖ in 1958 when he started—in the wake of the Hungarian Uprising of 1956—to challenge Stalinism.
-Alienated from the KPÖ, Langbein 1960 was relieved of his post as general secretary of the IAC and excluded the following year also from its management.
-In 1963 Langbein was Secretary of the "Comité International des Camps".
+In the wake of the Hungarian Uprising of 1956 and its Soviet suppression with tanks and brute force, Langbein began to speak up against Stalinism.
+As a consequence of his critique, he was banned from KPÖ in 1958 and in 1960 was relieved of his post as general secretary of the IAC, also a direct result of his anti-Stalin stance, and excluded the following year also from its management.
+In 1963 Langbein was asked to become Secretary of the "Comité International des Camps", which, in contradiction to the communist-led IAC was apolitical.

 On 18 October 1961, the West German Radio broadcast a three-hour feature about Auschwitz conceived by Langbein and H. G. Adler: Topography of an extermination camp.

 In the mid-1960s, Langbein, along with Fritz Bauer, played an essential part in bringing about the Frankfurt Auschwitz trials where he appeared as a witness.
 He then worked as a writer and journalist.
 In 1967 he was awarded by Yad Vashem as Righteous Among the Nations.

-From 1989 to 1995 he organized together with Johannes Schwantner the seminar "ideology and reality of National Socialism" for Educators.
+From 1989 to 1995 he organized together with Johannes Schwantner the seminar "ideology and reality of National Socialism" for teachers and educators.
 Moreover, Langbein belonged to the Museum Council of Auschwitz-Birkenau and worked on the redesign of the exhibition.
 Since 1996, a memorial conference called "Hermann Langbein Symposium" takes place every year in Linz.

 The author and writer Kurt Langbein is his son, the actor Daniel Langbein his grandson.